Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Anyway.

-And the reason I got hired at 21 years old was because the mantra of the day was never trust anyone over 30.
+And the reason I got hired at 21 years old is because the mantra of the day was never trust anyone over 30.

 And that show, I don't know if,

-do you remember this Mother's Brother show, anybody in this?
+do you remember this Mother's Brothers show, anybody in this?
+Oh, okay, good.
+It should be.

 I mean, they should have a legacy greater than they have.